CAT 2021: Quantitative Ability – Important Concepts and Formulas on Clock

-CAT 2018 will be conducted on 25th November 2018.
+CAT 2021 will be conducted in November 2021.
 Following understanding on concepts and formulas on clock will help you in Quantitative Ability section:

 Bonus : Download CAT Tips PDF that will help you boost your preparation

 • The face or dial of watch is a circle whose circumference is divided into 60 equal parts, called minute spaces.